microsoft/vscode-python-devicesimulator/README.md

 - **Push buttons:** click directly on the buttons on the device or use the keybindings.
 - **Temperature sensor, Light sensor, Acceleration sensor:** click on the corresponding button in the toolbar and change the value using the slider or the input box attached to it.

-#### 7. Debug your project on the simulator
+#### VIII.
+Debug your project on the simulator

 1. Add breakpoints in your code
 2. Press F5 to enter the debugging mode, and you can start debugging line by line!

 ### Commands
 Using the simulator for the micro:bit is similar to using the one for the CPX.
 The only difference is that the commands in the command palette display `Device Simulator Express: [micro:bit] <command>` instead of `Device Simulator Express: [Circuit Playground Express] <command>`.
 Currently, we support the following commands for micro:bit:
+- `Device Simulator Express: Getting Started`: Opens a page in VS Code that helps users get started with the extension and code they can write to play with the simulators.
+- `Device Simulator Express: Run Simulator`: Runs python code on the simulator.
 - `Device Simulator Express: [micro:bit] Open Simulator`: Opens an unsaved .py file with template code, also opens the simulator.
-- `Device Simulator Express: [micro:bit] New File`: Opens the simulator in the webView
+- `Device Simulator Express: [micro:bit] New File`: Opens the simulator in the webView.
-- `Device Simulator Express: [micro:bit] Deploy to Device`: Copies the current file to the micro:bit if the device is detected
+- `Device Simulator Express: [micro:bit] Deploy to Device`: Copies the current file to the micro:bit if the device is detected.
 - `Device Simulator Express: Open Serial Monitor`: Opens the serial monitor in the integrated output window.
 - `Device Simulator Express: Close Serial Monitor`: Stops the serial monitor and releases the serial port.
 - `Device Simulator Express: Change Baud Rate`: Changes the baud rate of the selected serial port.
 For BBC micro:bit, the default baud rate is 115200.